 Wash the savoy well.
 Cut off the projecting part stem and carve out the inner part of it.
 Use a sharp knife and a spoon for it.
-Fill a pot about five cm high with water, add 1 tbs. salt and boil it.
+Fill a pot about five centimeters high with water, add 1 tablespoon. salt and boil it.
 Cook the savoy at medium heat and with the cooking top on for 15-20 minutes.
 Afterwards, pour off the water and let the savoy cool down a bit.

 Peel the carrots and celery and roughly grate it.
 Quarter the leek and finely slice it.
-Heat a bit of rapeseed oil in a pan and sweat carrots, celery and leek for about 5 minutes and season with salt.
-Afterwards, mix the vegetables with the lentils, whole green spelt and oat meal, and season with smoked pepper powder, mustard and salt.
+Heat a bit of canola oil in a pan and sweat carrots, celery and leek for about 5 minutes and season with salt.
+Afterwards, mix the vegetables with the lentils, green spelt and oat meal, and season with smoked pepper powder, mustard and salt.